Leiranger Municipality

 Leiranger is a former municipality in Nordland county, Norway.
 The 185 km2 municipality existed from 1900 until its dissolution in 1964.
 The municipality was encompassed the around the Leinesfjorden and the islands surrounding the mouth of the fjord in what is now Steigen Municipality.
 The administrative centre of Leiranger was the village of Leines.
 The village of Leinesfjorden lies at the end of the fjord.

-History
+Prior to its dissolution in 1963, the 185.2 km2 municipality was the 393rd largest by area out of the 689 municipalities in Norway.
+Leiranger Municipality was the 550th most populous municipality in Norway with a population of about 1,417.
+The municipality's population density was 7.7 PD/km2 and its population had decreased by 5% over the previous 10-year period.

+General information

 The municipality was established on 1 September 1900 when the southern district of Steigen Municipality was separated to become the new municipality of Ledingen.
 Initially, the municipality had 1,117 residents.
-In 1910, the name was changed to Leiranger.
-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+In 1910, the name was changed to Leiranger. uring the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the following areas were merged to form a new, larger Steigen Municipality: